linera-io/linera-protocol/README.md

 ## Repository Structure

-The Linera protocol repository is broken down into the following crates and subdirectories: (from low-level to high-level in the dependency graph)
+The Linera protocol repository is broken down into the following main crates and subdirectories: (from low-level to high-level in the dependency graph)

 1. [`linera-base`](https://linera-io.github.io/linera-protocol/linera_base/index.html) Base definitions, including cryptography.